Skip to main content

 npm install -g webpack-cli

-4. Add the package.json configuration file to the created folder and list the following third-party packages the Web Document Viewer requires:
+4. Create a package.json configuration file in the created folder and list the following third-party packages the Web Document Viewer requires:

 {